 Name of Program Objective Timeframe in Housing Element Status of Program Implementation quantification of actual shelter needs, current gaps in services, and ultimately specific options and strategies to address issues related to homelessness.
-16. Fair Housing Program like range of choice available to them regardless of race, color, ancestry, national origin, religion, sex, age, disability, marital status, familial status, sexual orientation, source of income, or any other arbitrary factor.
-Information about fair housing services available to City residents is located on the City's website.
-Residents with fair housing questions are referred to the California Department of Fair Employment and Housing, Legal Services of Northern by providing educational information on fair housing to the public through the distribution of brochures and flyers, maintaining fair housing service provider information on the City's website, and providing referrals to appropriate agencies • • • Pursuant to SB 812, the City must analyze the disabled to Work with the Alta California Regional The City has provided necessary Disabled · Center to implement an outreach program that informs families within the City on information on a request basis.
-An outreach program will be Program disability" is defined as a disability that originates before an prepared within the 2013-2021 individual becomes 18 years old, continues, or can be with developmental disabilities.
-The Housing Element timeframe. expected to continue, indefinitely, and constitutes a program could include the development of and Lement differential. substantial disability for that individual.
-The development an informational brochure, including · information on services on the City's website
+Program similar income levels in the same housing market have a like range of choice available to them regardless of race, color, ancestry, national origin, religion, sex, age, disability, marital status, familial status, sexual orientation, source of income, or any other arbitrary factor.
+Information about Continue to promote fair housing practices by providing educational information on fair housing to the public through the distribution of brochures and flyers, maintaining fair housing service provider information on the City's website, and providing referrals to appropriate agencies for services when contacted and throughout the planning period.
+In addition, review and implement programs identified in the City's Analysis of Impediments to Fair Housing Choice (AI) developed as a HUD CDBG requirement based on the timeframes identified in the AI.
+The City has continued to provide information about fair-housing services to City residents on the City's website, which includes referrals to various local organizations specializing in housing rights and the HUD fair- housing guidelines.
+City staff has also kept a record of fair-housing questions received from the public to better assist residents in the future.
+Disabled Program Work with the Alta California Regional Center to implement an outreach program that informs families within the City on housing and services available for persons with developmental disabilities.
+The program could include the development of an informational brochure, including information on services on the City's website The City has provided necessary information on a request basis.
+An outreach program will be prepared within the 2013-2021 Housing Element timeframe.